tyleragreen/tyleragreen-site/_posts/2016-04-03-bike-share-has-arrived-in-fort-collins.md

   * 24 hour membership for $7, weekly membership for $15, or annual membership for $60.
   * Free to checkout a bike for the first 30 minutes, $2 an hour after that, up to $18 for a single ride.

-I&#8217;ve included some screenshots showing how you pick your payment plan in the Zagster app.
+I've included some screenshots showing how you pick your payment plan in the Zagster app.
 I purchased the 24 hour membership for $7 and had the bike checked out for about 50 minutes, resulting in a $2 usage fee.

 <div style="width: 686px" class="wp-caption alignnone">
   <img src="http://i0.wp.com/www.tyleragreen.com/blog_files/2016-04-foco-bikeshare/bikeshare_capture1.jpg?resize=676%2C1200" alt="Screenshot of the Zapster app for the 24 hour membership." data-recalc-dims="1" />